-The Technology Foundations class is not a program but an academic component of all programs at the Tennessee College of Applied Technology - McMinnville.
+The Technology Foundations class is not a program but an academic component of all non-allied health programs at the Tennessee College of Applied Technology - McMinnville.
+At the time of enrollment, diploma seeking full-time and part-time students are given a computer based assessment using the ACT WorkKeys assessment in Graphics Literacy, Workplace Documents, and Applied Mathmatics.
+Students who test above their program requirements are exempt from the basic skills and the Technology Foundations class.
+Students who have scored less than program requirements are enrolled in the Technology Foundations class for approximately 2-3 hours per week.
 The Technology Foundations class is designed to provide the opportunity to acquire and master or upgrade basic skills, to improve performance and to enhance the program the student has chosen to pursue.
-The class gives the student the opportunity to progress at his/her own speed in an individualized program.
 The class is designed to deal with all levels of education.